MehmetSari-Dev/Forest-Frenzy/README.md

 <h2>Contribution:</h2>

-- For this Group Project, I was the lead Programmer, I've Producing scripts , Such as:
+- For this Group Project, I was the lead Programmer, producing scripts , Such as:

     -  Level Manager, to manage core gameplay variables, such as Increasing Level Difficulty, handling beehive spawn rate and the player taking damage.
     -  Audio Manager and Ui Manager